textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Abbreviations

-See baselines in the similarly-named section of the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide#abbreviations).
-With respect to user documentation, two topics there are especially important to review: the avoidance of common-word abbreviations (e.g. ‘admin’), and the recommended use of Latin idioms as abbreviations in parenthetical notes.
+Regarding user documentation, two topics are especially important to review in the [Abbreviations](https://docs.textpattern.com/brand/editorial-style-guide#abbreviations) section of the editorial style guide: the avoidance of common-word abbreviations like ‘admin’, and the recommended use of Latin idioms as abbreviations in parenthetical notes over English equivalents in regular text.

 ### Brand name

-See baselines in the similarly-named section of the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide#brand-name).
 Particularly in documentation, do not overuse the brand name.
 The context of being a Textpattern resource is already clear to readers by fact they are using the software and in the documentation domain.
+See more in [Brand name](https://docs.textpattern.com/brand/editorial-style-guide#brand-name) guidelines of editorial style guide.

 ## Formatting interface strings

-Interface strings are the text elements a user reads in the back end interface; from headers to form control labels to system feedback messages.
+Interface strings are the text elements a user reads in the back-end panels of the software; from headers to form control labels to system feedback messages.
 Thoughtful development of these strings is critical for good software usability, but so is referring to them consistently yet unobtrusively in documentation.

 A clear but minimum set of formatting rules are needed to distinguish the different types of strings from regular documentation text.
 A single format style (e.g. bold, italic, quotation marks, or whatever) is little more effective than no formatting at all.
-Thus a balance needs struck: On one hand a minimum number of formatting styles used.
-And on the other hand, clear distinction between string types, and between string types and normal documentation text.
+Thus a balance needs struck: On one hand a minimum number of formatting styles used; on the other, clear distinction between string types, and across types and normal documentation text.

-Various possible strings are detailed in the following sections, in many cases using `strong` and `em` (emphasis) via Markdown for [inline formatting](#inline-text-formatting).
-Markdown does not provide syntax for true `i` (italic) and `b` (bold) element formatting, but in this case it's okay; you want screen-reading technology to catch the distinguished (**strengthened** or *emphasized*) interface strings, in addition to those distinguished by capitalization or quotation marks.
+Various strings in the software's back end, that you may need to document, are detailed in the following sections.
+Some of these strings use `strong` and `em` (emphasis) via Markdown for [inline formatting](#inline-text-formatting).
+Be cognizant of the fact that Markdown does not provide syntax for true `i` (italic) and `b` (bold) element formatting.
+In this case, however, it's okay; you want screen-reading technology to catch the distinguished (**strengthened** or *emphasized*) interface strings, in addition to those solely distinguished by capitalization or quotation marks.

 ### Headers, labels, and options